Apply for a boat licence

 • undertaken an approved course and received one of the following certificates:

-Only the organisations listed above provide a government-approved training program and issue certificates that are accepted in lieu of the theory exam.
-The government approves the training module content only - no assessment is made of the conduct, fees and charges of training providers.
+Only the organisations listed above provide a government-approved training program and issue certificates that are accepted instead of the theory test, and certificates are only valid for 6 months from successful completion of the course.
+The government approves the training module content only.
+No assessment is made of the conduct, fees and charges of training providers.

 If you have any doubts about a private boating licence course, contact the provider and find out whether the training program is approved and what kind of certificate will be issued on completion.